rybafish/rybafish.github.io/connect.md

 Note: connection type selection is only available for versions above 093beta0 and experimental: True in config.yaml, see below.

 Connections are saved in file connections.yaml.
+The default loaction is current RybaFIsh instance folder, but in can be configured by setting [connectionsFile](/config#connectionsFile).

 Passwords are stored in encripted form in the same file.